This post was last updated on October 29th, 2020 at 03:00 am

 - Now call Multichoice to set up your Xtraview subscription if not already set up.
 Everything should work.
 If it doesn’t work, it means there is a problem with your hardware combination and connection.
 This shall be discussed in the section below.

-Now that we are through with the software/system settings causes of E143 “No communication from Primary Decoder E143-0″ OR ” waiting for communication from primary decoder error” below are a comprehensive troubleshooting guide.
+Now that we are through with the software/system settings causes of E143 are “No communication from Primary Decoder E143-0″ OR ” waiting for communication from primary decoder error” Below are a comprehensive troubleshooting guide.

 -